Kentingtons – Financial Advice in France

 This means we can advise on and assist with all personal financial matters, i.e. areas such as wealth tax, income tax, succession law, marriage regimes, capital gains tax and even guidance on the French health system.
 Our consultants have legal qualification and training demonstrating “compétence juridique appropriée”, or appropriate legal knowledge, allowing us to offer quality guidance on French fiscal law.

 This distinction sets us apart from those who can offer counsel on investment strategy, but are not qualified to guide you on the financial consequences of what they are advising.

-We are also unique in that we do not try and cover lots of different countries.
-France is unique in many ways and requires a specialist unique perspective.
+We are also different in that we do not try and cover lots of different countries.
+France is unique in many ways and requires a specialist and focused perspective.
 Since France is our sole focus, we would argue that we know it better than anybody, giving us the edge in giving you the very best guidance.

 Kentingtons are not accountants, thus tax administration is not our business and we do not offer a tax form completion service.

 People with significant financial assets tend to need more comprehensive guidance and we offer our clients the very best ongoing service and attention, so the Kentingtons service is exclusive to those with €350,000 of financial assets or more.
 Kentingtons works alongside the world’s leading financial institutions to bring you a truly world-class service.

 Our objective is to make your life as simple as possible, allowing you to relax knowing that your financial affairs are legal and in order and that it is your money that is working hard, so you don’t have to.